How to Plan a Group Trip Without Stress

 Crafting the Perfect Trip: Keeping Everyone Happy

 Mix it up!
-Don't just stick to one type of activity.
+Do not just stick to one type of activity.
 A good plan includes a bit of everything.
-Think about adding in some culture, maybe visiting a local museum or historical site.
-For those who like thrills, throw in some adventure activities like hiking, biking, or watersports.
+Think about adding some culture, maybe visiting a local museum or historical site.
+For those who like thrills, throw in some adventure activities like hiking, biking, or water sports.
 And of course, remember to schedule some chill-out time for relaxing by the pool or beach.

 This way, you make a trip where everyone has a memorable and enjoyable time!